 Instead of copying the emails to the clipboard, the emails could be saved into a file.
 This approach would allow users to access the emails at a later time and would prevent the loss of copied emails if the clipboard is cleared.
 However, it may be less convenient for users who want to paste the emails directly into an email client.

-feature also relies on the Jackson Dataformat CSV module and the Jackson Databind module to write the details of persons to the CSV file ./addressbookdata/avengersassemble.csv
+The export feature also relies on the Jackson Dataformat CSV module and the Jackson Databind module to write the details of persons to the CSV file ./addressbookdata/avengersassemble.csv.

 Data Retrieval